-Implement new tactics or processes based on the new information.
-You have staff that is thriving under remote working conditions, praise them and encourage them to explore how to maximize the new arrangements.
+Implement new tactics or processes based on new information.
+You have staff that is thriving under remote working conditions, praise them, and encourage them to explore how to maximize the new arrangements.
 Identify strengths and how to leverage them.

 4) Recognize your business wasn’t perfect before

 Human beings are incredible at sanitizing history and forgetting that in fact, no it did not go perfectly.
 We have, as individuals and as businesses, the capacity to improve.

 As we grapple with the threats of an economic shutdown, changing vendors, and shifts in the workforce, our focus needs to be on adapting.